 Seven great examples of custom diagrams and graphs usage for business

 Data is a constant element of business.
-Presenting data via custom diagrams and graphs, they become a source of knowledge.
+Presenting data via custom diagrams and graphs, they become a source of knowledge by clear visual representation.
 What is more, they change into a powerful analytical tool that has a huge impact on the functioning of the business.
 The diagrams and graphs themselves provide the basis for well-presented data, its understanding, and use.

-Learn seven examples of the real-life use cases of custom diagrams and graphs in business.
+To represent data in a simple way, many companies reach for different examples of diagrams.
+Learn seven unusual diagram examples of the real-life use cases of custom diagrams and graphs in business.

 But before we get to the icing on the cake, it's worth knowing the fundamental difference between diagrams and graphs.

-They are a visual form for presenting statistical data for highlighting the basic facts and relationship which are inherent in the data.
-It attracts the attention being, at the same time, a quicker way of grasping the results.
-It is perfect for presenting qualitative data.
+Diagrams are a visual form for presenting statistical data for highlighting the basic facts and relationships that are inherent in the data.
+They attract attention, being, at the same time, a quicker way of grasping the results.
+They work well when you want to explain qualitative data, complex ideas, and loads of information without overwhelming your audience.

 Both the diagram and graphs work well in business in areas such as:

-• Creating data analyzes and selecting such information areas that are the most important at a given stage of the project
+• Creating data analyses and selecting such information areas that are the most important at a given stage of the project,

 As you can see, the use of diagrams and graphs in business has several important justifications.
 We have already written about diagrams in extensive material.
 We suggest you read this article for a more in-depth look at the characteristics of each example.
 But how are they used in projects?